Albion Parris: Federal judicial service and gubernatorial service

 Parris was nominated by President James Monroe on January 27, 1818, to a seat on the United States District Court for the District of Maine vacated by Judge David Sewall.
 He was confirmed by the United States Senate on January 28, 1818, and received his commission the same day.
 His service terminated on January 1, 1822, due to his resignation.
 Concurrently with his federal judicial service, he was a Judge of the Cumberland County Probate Court from 1820 to 1821.
 During his judicial service, the District of Maine was admitted to the Union as the State of Maine on March 15, 1820.
 He was the 5th Governor of Maine from 1822 to 1827.

 United States senator

 Parris was elected to the United States Senate from Maine and served from March 4, 1827, to August 26, 1828, when he resigned.

 Later career

 Parris was an associate justice of the Maine Supreme Judicial Court from 1828 to 1836.
 He was the 2nd Comptroller of the Currency for the United States Department of the Treasury from 1836 to 1850.
 He resumed private practice in Portland, Maine from 1849 to 1852.
 He was the Mayor of Portland in 1852.
 He was an unsuccessful Democratic candidate for Governor of Maine in 1854, losing to Know Nothing candidate Anson Morrill.
 He died on February 11, 1857, in Portland.
-He was interred in Western Cemetery in Portland.
+He was interred in Evergreen Cemetery in Portland.

+Parris Street in Portland is now named for him.

 Special service

-In the fall of 1846, Parris served as one of the three commissioners negotiating a treaty at Washington, D.C. with the Winnebago (Ho-Chunk) Indians.
+In the fall of 1846, Parris served as one of the three commissioners negotiating a treaty at Washington, D.C., with the Winnebago (Ho-Chunk) Indians.